icg-gravwaves/U24568_Computational_Physics/_sources/04a/overview.md

 In Lecture 4a we introduce a number of features of the python language that we haven't covered to date, or covered in the 1st-year module.
 These include

-* List comprehensions
-* Generators
-* Recursion
-* Functions as objects and lambda functions

 ```{tableofcontents}
 ```